Skip to Main Content

 For context on how the cheap-eats tier works in other American cities, Emeril's in New Orleans and Lazy Bear in San Francisco represent very different price-tier approaches to American dining, while Alinea in Chicago, Single Thread Farm in Healdsburg, The French Laundry in Napa, and Providence in Los Angeles anchor the opposite end of the American fine-dining spectrum.
 Corner Bistro is not in competition with any of them, and does not need to be.

-Internationally, the gap between a stripped-back pub-food counter and a multi-Michelin room like 8 1/2 Otto e Mezzo Bombana in Hong Kong reflects how wide the premium dining category has become globally.
+Internationally, the gap between a stripped-back pub-food counter and a fine-dining room like 8 1/2 Otto e Mezzo Bombana in Hong Kong reflects how wide the premium dining category has become globally.
 Corner Bistro sits at the other pole of that range, and its durability in that position is the argument for its continued place in the conversation.

 Comparable Options